Open books and exact symplectic cobordisms: Introduction

 From the methods introduced in the proof of Theorem~\ref{thm:stein-monoid} we can deduce some further applications such as the following.
-We show the existence of strong fillings for contact manifolds associated with \textit{doubled open books}, a certain class of fibre bundles over the circle obtained by performing the binding sum of two open books with equal pages and inverse monodromies (cf.~\S\ref{sec:sym open books}). \begin{thm} Any contact manifold associated to a doubled open book admits an exact symplectic filling. \end{thm} In dimension $3$ the above statement appeared in \cite{2010arXiv1009.2746W}, though details of the argument have not been carried out.
-As outlined by Wendl in \cite{2010arXiv1009.2746W}*{Remark 4.1} this statement has the following consequence for local filling obstructions in arbitrary dimensions.
-Similar results in dimension $3$, concerning Giroux- and planar torsion respectively, are presented in \cite{2010arXiv1009.2746W} and \cite{2009arXiv0909.3465E}. \begin{cor} Let $(B,\pi)$ be an open book decomposition of a $(2n + 1)$-dimensional contact manifold $(M,\xi)$ and let $\mathcal{O} \subset (M,\xi)$ be any local filling obstruction (e.g.\ a \textit{bLob}\footnote{A \textit{bordered Legendrian open book} is a generalisation of the notion of an overtwisted disk to higher dimensions \cite{}.}), then $B$ must intersect $\mathcal{O}$ non-trivially. \end{cor}

-Our final result will be the following.
+We show the existence of strong fillings for contact manifolds associated with \textit{doubled open books}, a certain class of fibre bundles over the circle obtained by performing the binding sum of two open books with equal pages and inverse monodromies (cf.~\S\ref{sec:sym open books}). \begin{thm} Any contact manifold associated to a doubled open book admits an exact symplectic filling. \end{thm} In dimension $3$ the above statement appeared in \cite{MR3102479}, though details of the argument have not been carried out.
+As outlined by Wendl in \cite{MR3102479}*{Remark 4.1} this statement has the following consequence for \textit{local filling obstructions}, i.e.\ subsets in the likes of overtwisted discs in dimension $3$ that inhibit the existence of a symplectic filling, in arbitrary dimensions.
+Similar results in dimension $3$, concerning planar and Giroux torsion, are presented in \cite{MR3102479} and \cite{MR2737776}. \begin{cor} Let $(B,\pi)$ be an open book decomposition of a $(2n + 1)$-dimensional contact manifold $(M,\xi)$ and let $\mathcal{O} \subset (M,\xi)$ be any local filling obstruction, then $B$ must intersect $\mathcal{O}$ non-trivially. \end{cor} Our final result will be the following.
 Let $(M,\xi)$ be a closed, oriented, $(2n+1)$-dimensional contact manifold supported by an open book with page $(\Sigma,\omega)$ and monodromy $\phi$.
 Suppose further that $(\Sigma,\omega)$ symplectically embeds into a second $2n$-dimensional (not necessarily closed) symplectic manifold $(\Sigma',\omega')$, i.e.